 As He was going along by the Sea of Galilee, He saw Simon and Andrew, the brother of Simon, casting a net in the sea; for they were fishermen.
 And Jesus said to them, “Follow Me, and I will make you become fishers of men."
 Immediately they left their nets and followed Him.

 A retired engineer by the name of Richard Santa made the startling discovery that Elgar enciphered the number Pi (π) within the Enigma Theme.
 Santa’s research was recently reported in the journal Current Musicology published by Columbia University.
-Pi is a well-known mathematical constant describing the ratio of a circle’s circumference and diameter.
-In his groundbreaking paper, Santa observed the first four notes of the Enigma Theme sequentially approximate the number Pi using scale degrees (i.e., B flat = 3, G = 1, C = 4, A = 2).
-Since the theme recapitulates in measure 11, the number Pi is actually encoded twice.
+Pi is a popular mathematical constant describing the ratio of a circle’s circumference and diameter.
+In his groundbreaking paper, Santa observed the opening four notes of the Enigma Theme encode a rounded form of Pi (3.142) via the scale degrees (i.e., B-flat = 3, G = 1, C = 4, A = 2).
+The recapitulation of the Theme in measure 11 also encodes Pi for a second time.

 The Enigma Theme is set in common time (4/4), a meter represented by a broken circle resembling a capital C. Since Pi is a ratio based on the mathematics of circles, it is highly coincidental the time signature for this opening movement may be given by a circular symbol.
-By combining Pi and C together, a phonetic spelling for the Latin word for fish (pisci) is realized.
-Such a cryptographic pairing is hardly contrived or coincidental, for in Elgar’s Roman Catholic tradition the fish is a widely recognized symbol for the secret dedicatee of Variation XIII – Jesus Christ.
+By combining Pi and C together, a phonetic spelling of the Latin word for fish (pisci) is realized.
+Such a cryptographic pairing is hardly contrived or coincidental, for, in Elgar’s Roman Catholic tradition, the fish is a widely recognized symbol for the secret dedicatee of Variation XIII – Jesus Christ.

 |The Jesus Fish|